scumabo/AI-for-Trading/README.md

 * [Model Testing and Evaluation](Notes/7-Combining-signals-for-enhanced-alpha/Evaluation.md): Learn Type 1 and Type 2 errors, Precision vs. Recall, Cross validation for time series, and using learning curve to determine underfitting and overfitting.

+* [Random Forest](Notes/7-Combining-signals-for-enhanced-alpha/Random_forest.md): Learn the ensemble random forest method and [implement it in sklearn](Quiz/m7/spam_rf.ipynb).

+* [Feature Engineering](Quiz/m7/m7l3/feature_engineering.ipynb): Certain alphas perform better or worse depending on market conditions.
+Feature engineering creates additional inputs to give models more contexts about the current market condition so that the model can adjust its prediction accordingly.

+* [Overlapping Labels](Quiz/m7/m7l3/dependent_labels_solution.ipynb): Mitigate the problem when features are dependent on each other (non-IID).

 ## Side Projects
 ### [1D Kalman filter](Side-projects/1D-Kalman-filter.ipynb)